Space-Eternity-3/SE3-Website/src/pages/about.md

 ## Bullets

-To defeat a boss, you need a way to deal damage.
-You can do that with bullets.
-There are currently 5 types of bullets available for player use.
-Damage presented in the table can be improved through upgrades.
+Bullets are used to deal damage.
+There are currently 5 types of them available for player use.
+Damage presented in the table can be increased through upgrades.

 | Bullet   | Icon                                          | DPS     | Bullet cooldown | Bullet speed | Description                                                                                           |
 | -------- | --------------------------------------------- | ------- | --------------- | ------------ | ----------------------------------------------------------------------------------------------------- |